How to care for an Alocasia Polly

 The Alocasia Polly has quite thick roots, but they're also quite soft.
 Tough roots, like the once from a Spider plant can take a lot and are difficult to destroy.
 Your Alocasia Polly has soft roots, so they won't survive as easily.
 Letting the soil dry out is the best way to prevent any problems and won't put your plant at risk of root rot.

 Light requirements for your Alocasia Polly

 As the Alocasia Polly still wants to be in a bright environment, it will like many other plants, grow towards the light.
-In order to make sure your Polly grows straight, you should rotate your house plant by 90 degrees every week.
-By doing this, you expose all sides of your Alocasia Polly to the same amount of sunlight exposure and it'll grow straight put.
+To make sure your Alocasia Polly grows straight, you should rotate your house plant by 90 degrees every week.
+By doing this, you expose all sides of your Alocasia Polly to the same amount of sunlight exposure and it'll grow straight up.

 Soil for your Alocasia Polly